deadlydog/PowerShell.dumPS/ReadMe.md

 When debugging PowerShell in Visual Studio Code you can use the Variables and Watch windows to drill into objects and see all of their property values.
 When experimenting in the terminal however, it is very difficult to see all nested properties of an object.
-You can pipe objects to `Select-Object *` to see all top-level property values, but this does not show nested properties. dumPS allows you to easily view all of an object's nested properties in the console in a nice, structured format.
+You can pipe objects to `Select-Object *` to see all top-level property values, but this does not show nested objects' properties. dumPS allows you to easily view all of an object's nested properties in the console in a nice, structured format.

 ## ✨ Features